uvaai/ml2/99 Exam/10 Questions/super-secret-hidden-folder/exam.md

 3. Decision trees

-Explain whether or not it is possible to train a model that can correctly classify _all_ points in the dataset.
-Motivate your answers for each of the models.
+Explain whether or not it is possible to train the model to correctly classify _all_ points in the dataset.
+Motivate your answers for each of the models separately.